hazae41/orbitum-gnosis-contracts/README.md

-# Orbitum's Gnosis Smart Contracts
+# Smart contracts for Orbitum on Gnosis

-Solidity smart contracts that allow our relayer to publish to the blockchain
+Solidity smart contracts that allow our relayer to publish to the Gnosis blockchain